johnny353535/yoi/docs/_pages/start/index.md

 ## Quick to Learn

 If you are already familiar with the [basics of HTML](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics), you will quickly learn how to use YOI since _you will only write HTML_.
-No CSS.
-And not a single line of JavaScript.
+No CSS and not a single line of JavaScript.
 We kept things simple because we designed this system with _non-programmers_ in mind.

 ## Easy to Use

 ### Building Blocks

-This system offers a large array of [pre-built elements](components/) that you can mix & match to build almost any layout you wish.
+This system offers a large array of [pre-built components](components/) that you can mix & match to build almost any layout you wish.
 Think of them as Lego-blocks.
 But even better, imagine you could also slightly tweak your lego blocks instead of merely combining them.
 Ever needed a block of unusual size or color?
-That’s exactly what we’ve got you covered.
+That’s exactly what we took care of.

 ### Fine-Grain Control

 By adding [utility-classes](utilities/) to an element, you can override styling like colors, width, margin, etc. to fine-tune your layout or even build new custom elements.
-Or you can use utility classes to compose complex new elements or even responsive layouts – all without adding any new CSS.
+Or you can use utility classes to compose complex new elements or even responsive layouts – without writing any additional CSS.

 ## Interactive